1. What does Kinabalu mean?

 14. Is trekking pole necessary?

 Although it is not necessary to have one.
-But having trekking pole helps keep you stable.
+But having a trekking pole helps keep you stable.
 If you have a steep downhill, it can provide good anchor points to balance against as you hike down.

 15. Where can I refill my water bottle?

 There is shelter at every 1 KM where you can have a rest, use the washroom, throw your trash and refill your water (untreated mountain water – you may bring some water purification tablets to avoid any upset).
 Please note that free boiled drinking water no longer provided by Laban Rata Restaurant.
-You have to purchase mineral water at your own.
+You have to purchase mineral water on your own.
 But they do provide drinking water in Pendant Hut (Via Ferrata climber only).

 Yes.
 Mobile signal available along most part of the trail even on the summit of Low’s Peak.
 Celcom seems to have the best connection among the others.
 So, you can always stay connected!